LinkStackOrg/LinkStack/README.md

 APP_NAME="LittleLink Custom" you can change "LittleLink Custom" to what ever you like.
 This setting defines the page title and welcome message.

 Additionally, the littlelink-custom directory can be renamed to anything you see fit, further customizing your personal LittleLink Custom install.

+For more configuration options, refer to the [documentation](https://littlelink-custom.com/docs/d/configuration-getting-started/).

 <br>